shashwat12304/Cyborgs_VanshTiwari/README.md

 ## Overview

 **Billwizard: ChatOCR** is a powerful desktop application designed to capture video input (via webcam or pre-recorded video) to detect and extract the total bill amount from invoices.
 The tool leverages **Optical Character Recognition (OCR)** using Tesseract and integrates machine learning algorithms to categorize the invoices based on their content.
-The extracted data can then be exported in formats like **CSV, JSON, or XML** for downstream analysis or storage.
+The extracted data can then be exported in formats like **CSV, JSON, or XML** for downstream analysis or storage.The integration of **RAG** over invoices gives the capability of analyzing invoices for tasks such as Anomaly Detection using Natural language.

 ---
 <div align="center">